Article Updated: 08 April 2021

 Don’t waste your time trying to google solution for this.
 Not a single app that advertises like crazy on Google Search or anywhere else can’t help you, without pre-existing backup.
 And, iTunes can already do that for you for free.

-AND REMEMBER: Always, always make regular backups of your iPhone via iTunes or iCloud.
+AND REMEMBER: Always, always make regular backups of your iPhone via iTunes or iCloud, or at least some other means (local backups, Google Drive, Drop Box, One Drive…).
 This is something really dangerous that can happen to anyone, and while it is a great security feature in a way, it is also a potentially very flawed and disastrous one, too.
 My friend didn’t do that ever (unless you count posts on Facebook, Instagram, Viber and WhatsApp messages, which she, luckily, still has).
 And, that is a big mistake everyone makes, until something like this just happens out of the blue.